This song has been recorded during the following studio sessions

 In 1996, McCartney attempted to include “Carnival of Light” on the Beatles’ compilation album Anthology 2, but was vetoed by Harrison, Starr and Ono (as Lennon’s widow) on the grounds that the track was never intended for a Beatles release.
 Later, McCartney recalled that “The guys didn’t like the idea, like ‘this is rubbish'”.
 He said that Harrison did not enjoy the avant-garde (“as George would say, ‘avant-garde a clue'”).
 George Martin, who helped evaluate all the Beatles’ recordings for inclusion on the Anthology CDs, also considered “Carnival of Light” unworthy of release.
 McCartney was motivated to include the track out of a wish to be recognised as the first Beatle to embrace avant-garde music, almost eighteen months before Lennon – who used to deride avant-garde as “French for bullshit” – recorded “Revolution 9”.

 Lewisohn assisted the Beatles in compiling the Anthology project.
 He said he advocated for the track to be included on Anthology 2, but: “It certainly didn’t get beyond George, I’m not sure it got beyond Ringo or Yoko either.
 It was something that was going to, potentially, spotlight only Paul in a good way and I don’t know that was something they collectively wanted.”
 One of the few others to have heard “Carnival of Light”, Barry Miles dismissed it as “really dreadful”.
 He also said: “It doesn’t bear being released.
-It’s just masses of echo.
-It sounds like they put it through twice.
-It was the same thing that everybody was doing at home.”
+It’s just masses of echo … It was the same thing that everybody was doing at home.”
 In Ian MacDonald’s opinion, unlike the sensitivity AMM brought to their work, “the Beatles merely bashed about at the same time, overdubbing without much thought, and relying on the Instant Art effects of tape-echo to produce something suitably ‘far out’.”

 Further release speculation